 I tweet from @dhh and email from firstname.lastname@example.org.

-I write essays on this site and on the 37signals blog.
+I write essays on this site and on the Signal vs Noise blog.

 Creator of Ruby on Rails

 Ruby on Rails is an open-source web framework that's optimized for programmer happiness and beautiful code.
-I created Rails in 2003 and continue to lead the development.
+I created Rails in 2003 by extracting it from Basecamp and continue to lead the development.

 Hundreds of thousands of programmers around the world have built amazing applications using Rails.
 Some of the more famous include Twitter, Shopify, 500px, and Github.

-REMOTE: Office Not Required is the new book, and it encapsulates all I've learned about working remotely for the best decade or more.
+REMOTE: Office Not Required is the new book, and it encapsulates all I've learned about working remotely for the past decade.
 It includes all the arguments for why the time is right for remote work to blossom, and for how you can navigate the pitfalls.
 It's in the same style as REWORK: Short, wonderfully illustrated, and to the point.

 I also co-wrote Getting Real, the predecessor to REWORK, and Agile Web Development with Rails.